kyma-project/test-infra/templates/README.md

 The template list includes:

-- `generic.tmpl` that is used to create most of the job definitions.
+- `generic.tmpl`, which is used to create most of the job definitions.
 - `kyma-github-release.yaml` that is used for creating the GitHub release after merging the release branch to the `main` branch.
 - `prow-config.yaml` that serves to create the main Prow configuration without job definitions.
 - `releases.go.tmpl` that contains a set of functions for the release which provide the list of currently supported releases and all supported Kyma release branches.